awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide.md

                     # replace with the email of the user
                     name: my_user_email@kubeflow.com
             ```
-1. Open the central dashboard at [https://kubeflow.platform.example.com](https://kubeflow.platform.example.com/).
+1. Open the central dashboard at `https://kubeflow.platform.example.com`.
 It will redirect to Cognito for login.
 Use the credentials of the user that you just created a Profile for in previous step.
+> Note: It might a few minutes for DNS changes to propagate and for your URL to work.
+Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/)